heyChandan/JavaBackend/README.md

 # JavaBackend
 Welcome to #JavaBackend repository!
-Here you will find all of my SpringBoot backend practice code, projects, which includes:
+Here you will find all of my backend practice code, projects (SpringBoot), which includes:
 1. demo
 2. JDBCTemplate
 3. JPAImpl1
 4. library
 5. Spring-Security-Demo
 6. SpringBootOAuth
-7. apacheKafkaDemoProducer
+7. apacheKafkaDemoProducer,
    apacheKafkaDemoConsumer
 9. Wallet